highcharts-for-python/highcharts-core/README.rst

 VueJS, etc.).
 But facilitating that with Highcharts has historically been very difficult.
-Part of this difficulty is because the Highcharts JavaScript suite - while supporting JSON as a serialization/deserialization format - leverages :term:`JavaScript object literals <JavaScript Object Literal Notation>` to expose the full power and interactivity of its data visualizations.
+Part of this difficulty is because the Highcharts JavaScript suite - while supporting JSON as a serialization/deserialization format - leverages JavaScript object literals to expose the full power and interactivity of its data visualizations.
 And while it's easy to serialize JSON from Python, serializing and deserializing to/from JavaScript object literal notation is much more complicated.
 This means that Python developers looking to integrate with